• Skip to primary navigation

 The Clash is a Balanced Racquet

-• On groundstrokes, the Clash is very maneuverable and provides a good amount of control and feel.
+• On groundstrokes, the Clash is very maneuverable and provides a good mix of control and power.

 • On volleys, the Clash provides good control but lacks a bit of stability.